Amazon ElastiCache

 Amazon ElastiCache is a fully managed in-memory data store and cache service by Amazon Web Services (AWS).
 The service improves the performance of web applications by retrieving information from managed in-memory caches, instead of relying entirely on slower disk-based databases.
-ElastiCache supports two open-source in-memory caching engines: Memcached and Redis (also called "ElastiCache for Redis").
+ElastiCache supports three in-memory caching engines: Valkey, Memcached, and Redis.

-As a web service running in the computing cloud, Amazon ElastiCache is designed to simplify the setup, operation, and scaling of memcached and Redis deployments.
+As a web service running in the computing cloud, Amazon ElastiCache is designed to simplify the setup, operation, and scaling of Valkey, Memcached, and Redis deployments.
 Complex administration processes like patching software, backing up and restoring data sets and dynamically adding or removing capabilities are managed automatically.
 Scaling ElastiCache resources can be performed by a single API call.

 Amazon ElastiCache was first released on August 22, 2011, supporting memcached.
 This was followed by support for reserved instances on April 5, 2012 and Redis on September 4, 2013.